Children in Kilimanjaro Help Find Better Ways to Measure Poverty

 Above: Children’s peer group in Hai.

-School students living in difficult circumstances in the Kilimanjaro region recently took part in an international research project looking at the question of how to define and measure poverty.
+School students living in difficult circumstances in the Kilimanjaro region recently took part in an international research project.
+This project looked at the question of how to define and measure poverty.
 The research is conducted by a group of ATD Fourth World members as part of the Measuring Poverty Project.* Working in partnership with the Moshi Municipality and the Hai Rural District, this Tanzania research team talked with children in Mwereni Primary School and Karama Primary School.
 In each of the schools, eight students–four boys and four girls ages 9 to 14–met in peer group discussions held over three days.

 The children stressed the critical importance of their family situations.
 Sometimes a child has to live with relatives in a home where life is a daily struggle.
 A child may need to do housework or to earn money outside the home, sometimes in hard jobs in the fields.
 This can mean that the child doesn’t have the time or energy to study, or even go to school at all.
 In such circumstances, some children end up on the streets, homeless and vulnerable.